hanefi/pgcopydb/docs/include/copy-db.rst

      --not-consistent              Allow taking a new snapshot on the source database --snapshot                    Use snapshot obtained with pg_export_snapshot
-     --use-copy-binary             Use the COPY BINARY format for COPY operations --connection-retry-timeout    Number of seconds to retry before connection times out
+     --use-copy-binary             Use the COPY BINARY format for COPY operations --connection-retry-timeout    Number of seconds to retry connecting before timing out